Understanding the US China Trade War: Timelines, Statistics, and More

 Import quotas: A way for the government to limit the number of products that can be imported from other countries.
 Quotas prevent the domestic market from getting flooded with foreign products and they protect American manufacturers.

-Product standards: High regulatory standards can prevent the import of foreign products.
+Product standards: We haven’t seen too much of this in the trade war with China.
+High regulatory standards can prevent the import of foreign products.
 Standards can be written fairly to protect consumers or unfairly to favor domestic producers over foreign competitors.

 Government subsidies: Whether it’s a tax break or actual cash payments, government subsidies make it easier for domestic companies to be more competitive in the market.